zhaoyafei/design-kit/docs.md

 ## Thumbnails
 When creating thumbnails in series, such as on product cards or modals, place the images inside thumbnail rows instead of the regular grid rows.

-`thumbnails-up-[n]` - Add this class to what will be the row of the thumbnails.
+`row thumbnails-up-[n]` - Add this class to what will be the row of the thumbnails.
 It follows the normal grid's naming convention for how many columns should be inside of it. `n` can be a number from 2-6; you shouldn't ever need any more than 6 thumbnails in series, and try to use an even number of columns.

 `thumb-col` - Add this class to the thumbnails column itself, and add the image inside of it.